 Insight Number Three

 Legal research directories are only worth it if you are committed to doing them properly

 Legal directories can be a viable supplemental source of leads, or an important point of reinforcement for existing leads and clients for some lawyers, particularly in 'unfamiliar' jurisdictions of which the African continent is sometimes considered one.
 Evidence suggests that directories are often used by clients to generate a shortlist of advisors, to validate an existing selection of law firms or even to act as a ‘tie breaker’ in the event that it’s hard to differentiate between two competing firms.
 That notwithstanding in many cases a surprising number law firms across Africa fail to invest the requisite time, effort and resource needed to properly leverage the unique opportunity presented by the directory process.
 Submissions are often completed in haste with little regard for key success ingredients like deal selection, referee management and even without the guidance of those expert in directory management.
 No other organisation provides law firms with as much third-party endorsement as the directories and yet some firms simply pay no attention to them at all.
-A properly considered and executed legal directory process is an efficient year long, multi year endeavour of which meeting the submission deadline is just one milestone.
-Why not speak to us about how you can achieve greater efficiency and get more out of the legal directory process.
-Feel free to contact us at email@example.com about how we can support with your current legal directory submission.
+A properly considered and executed legal directory process is an efficient year long, multi year endeavour of which meet the submission deadline is just one milestone.
+Why not speak to us about how you can achieve greater efficiency and get more out of the legal directory process?
+Feel free to contact us at firstname.lastname@example.org about how we can support your current legal directory submission.

 Click here to watch a short excerpt from our LGC Deconstructing Directories Masterclass.
 To learn more about the programme or enquire about future training dates, please contact email@example.com